src-d/blog/content/post/frontend_talks_2017.md

 Just before lunch, we had the last talk, a lightning talk about how to communicate between Elm and JavaScript by [Miguel Molina](https://twitter.com/erizocosmico) (yours truly), fullstack developer at source{d}.

-In this talk, several methods to communicate between Elm and JavaScript are explored after a brief introduction of what is Elm and why Elm and not other compile-to-JS languages.
+In this talk, several methods to communicate between Elm and JavaScript were explored after a brief introduction of what is Elm and why Elm and not other compile-to-JS languages.

 Three methods of interoperability were discussed:
 * Native modules, which are hard to write, inconvienient for the package writer and not documented on purpose.